Things to do in Arashiyama – Kyoto – A different kind of Paradise in Japan

 One day in Kyoto, I can’t fathom why you’d want to have a single-day Kyoto tour, but in a world where we are rushed and continuously on the move, these things are hard to avoid during a hectic Japan trip.

 If I had to spend one day in Kyoto, what would be the must-see attractions in such a short amount of time?
-This list is hard to do because, quite honestly, you will miss out on a fair bit if you don’t advance the Kyoto sightseeing tour a little further.
+This list is hard to do because, quite honestly, you will miss out on a fair bit if you don’t advance the Kyoto sightseeing tour further.
 However, I gave it my best shot for those crazy enough to be here for a single day.

 Want to visit Kyoto and the many temples of the city?
 Book a hotel with Booking.com and save!